 Manufacturers within driving distance of the Greycork Office

 Coherent consumer facing goals and language for marketing use

 Integration of cradle-to-cradle mindset into design process

 Sustainability already played an inherent role in the decisions Greycork made, and armed with the research from this project they were able to strategically identify next steps for growth with solid contextual backing.
 From the project several partnerships with manufacturers were established that met their future goals, and a cradle-to-cradle mindset was established within the design team.
-In addition the information provided by the final report was integrated into marketing materials across platforms.
 It not only confirmed the beliefs guiding the company, but also outlined clear pathways to becoming a leader in the sustainable furniture market.